 Video clip commemorating V Foundation Award.

-James Brugarolas, M.D., Ph.D. is an Associate Professor at UT Southwestern Medical Center in the departments of Internal Medicine and Developmental Biology.
-He is a Virginia Murchison Linthicum Scholar in Medical Research and the leader of the Kidney Cancer Program.
-Dr. Brugarolas also co-leads the Cancer Cell Networks Scientific Program of the Harold C. Simmons Comprehensive Cancer Center.
+James Brugarolas, M.D., Ph.D. is a tenured Associate Professor at UT Southwestern Medical Center in the departments of Internal Medicine and Developmental Biology.
+He is a Virginia Murchison Linthicum Scholar in Medical Research and the leader of the Kidney Cancer Program at the Harold C. Simmons Comprehensive Cancer Center.

 Dr. Brugarolas received his medical degree from the University of Navarra, Spain (1993), and his Ph.D. from the Massachusetts Institute of Technology (1998).
 He did an internship and residency in internal medicine at Duke University Medical Center, and subsequently a fellowship in oncology at a combined program of the Dana-Farber Cancer Institute, Brigham and Women’s Hospital and Massachusetts General Hospital.
 In 2003, he became an instructor at Harvard Medical School.